What precautions or policies must they take?

 - Require all employees to wear face coverings, except where doing so would inhibit the individual's health, or if it would create an unsafe condition in which to operate equipment or execute a task (i.e. cooks that work near open flames);

-- Provide all employees with face coverings free of charge;
+- Provide all employees with face coverings and gloves free of charge;

-- Provide sanitization materials, such as hand sanitizer and sanitizing wipes to staff.
+- Provide sanitization materials, such as hand sanitizer and sanitizing wipes to staff; and

 Full dining guidance for food and beverage establishments can be found in Executive Order No. 157, DOH Executive Directive No. 20-019, Executive Order No. 183, and the Department of Health's Health and Safety Standards for Indoor Dining.